Fold-transversal surface code cultivation: Numerical simulations

 \subsection{Complementary gap plots}

-\textit{Data from other schemes---} We obtained the data for~\cref{fig:e2e} from Ref.~\cite{gidney2024magic, chen2025efficient}'s respective Zenodo repositories.
+\textit{Data from other schemes ---} We obtained the data for~\cref{fig:e2e} from Ref.~\cite{gidney2024magic, chen2025efficient}'s respective Zenodo repositories.
 Note that Ref.~\cite{chen2025efficient} uses 2D soft outputs in terms of the parameters $(\phi_{\mathbb{RP}^2}, \phi_{bd})$ instead of the 1D complementary gap.
 For plotting purposes we convert the data therein to a 1D gap using the function $G = \phi_{\mathbb{RP}^2}+ 0.2 \phi_{bd} $.
 To the best of our knowledge, this converted data is near-indistinguishable from the optimized points chosen from the 2D space shown in the original manuscript.

-\textit{Error bars---} The error bars shown are calculated using an inbuilt \texttt{sinter} function, highlighting a region within a factor of 1000 of the maximum likelihood.
-Note that for handoff we performed $20 \times $ fewer statevector shots, and oversampled the Clifford circuits on these outputs.
+\textit{Error bars ---} The error bars shown are calculated using an inbuilt \texttt{sinter} function, highlighting a region within a factor of 1000 of the maximum likelihood.
+Note that for handoff we performed $50$ fewer state vector shots, and oversampled the Clifford circuits on these outputs.

-\textit{Use of final perfect measurement for gaps---} In an actual MSC protocol, perfect syndrome measurement is not present, and thus cannot contribute to the computation of the complementary gap $G$.
+\textit{Final, perfect measurements ---} In an actual MSC protocol, perfect syndrome measurement is not present, and thus cannot contribute to the computation of the complementary gap $G$.
 However, our simulations include a final perfect round of measurements.
 In order to verify that our results do not rely on this noiseless information for computation of the gap, we tested different numbers of stabilizer measurement rounds during escape.
-Note that the complementary-gap plots for only unitary growth-based escape solely rely on this perfect round.
+Note that the complementary-gap plots for only unitary growth-based escape solely rely on this perfect round and are thus unphysical.

+\textit{Baseline scheme used in ~\cref{fig:ps3vary,fig:escapevary} ---} In these figures, the state preparation was achieved by means of hook injection, instead of a unitary encoder used in other simulations.
+Due to the modularity of MSC, we expect that the relative hierarchy of performance between the curves should not change if we were to use a unitary encoder.